GenerateNU/platemate/README.md

 # Tech Stack

 -   The back end is written in Go and uses Fiber as a web framework for efficient routing.
--   The database utilized MongoDB Atlas
+-   The database utilizes MongoDB Atlas
 -   The front end is React Native written with TypeScript using Expo as a build tool to support both iOS and Android users

 # Environment Setup